THOTIACORP/strong_vivarium/README.md

 **Image 6 -** Running module independently
 ![](https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F12221778%2F78dc1e3e8811d001ded9c860e6ec9c8f%2FCaptura%20de%20tela%202025-06-09%20154955.png?generation=1749498619645861&alt=media)
-&gt; - We use SAM (Segment Anything Model) as an auxiliary tool for universal segmentation, allowing the rapid and accurate identification of objects for later manipulation and recomposition in the library.
+> - We use SAM (Segment Anything Model) as an auxiliary tool for universal segmentation, allowing the rapid and accurate identification of objects for later manipulation and recomposition in the library.
 This way we can duplicate the datasets with different corrections by the same researcher.
 Note: The image bank will be duplicated with SAM before the image name and the masks corresponding to the image name.

 **Image 7 -** Running GUI
 ![](https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F12221778%2F78509ab698973f2414206bcd3cd988b5%2FCaptura%20de%20tela%202025-06-09%20134748.png?generation=1749491286610868&alt=media)